hat-open/hat-core/docs/components/monitor.rst

     * `rank`

         Component's rank - used by `Blessing algorithm`_.
-This property is initially assigned by local Monitor Server but can later be changed by any Monitor Server.
+This property is initially assigned by local Monitor Server but can later be changed only by local Monitor Server.

     * `blessing`